Table of Contents

 - authorising the transfer of shares

-In the context of limited companies, a special resolution is a motion or proposal that requires the approval of at least 75% of shareholder votes.
-This kind of resolution is reserved for more important and exceptional decisions, such as:
+A special resolution is a motion or proposal that requires the approval of at least 75% of eligible shareholders’ votes.
+This kind of resolution is reserved for the most important and exceptional decisions that cannot be passed by an ordinary resolution, such as:

 - changing a company name